 - I recommend adopting a dog or cat, rather than purchasing one.
 Puppies at pet stores are almost always from puppy-mills.
 Puppy-mills are horrible and are worthy of a post all to themselves.

 - Never choose a pet without considering all details.
 Dogs, especially, require a big commitment.
-Consider cost, how much time you will be away from home, other pets you have, etc.
+Consider cost, how much time you will be away from home, other pets you have, etc. Food is another important detail to think about.
+For example, consider looking at these Freshpet reviews for things to consider when feeding your dog.

-Do you have pet memories to share?
+Do you have any special pet memories to share?

 Please Pin for Later!